slerman12/XRDs/README.md

 **Welcome to classifying crystal structures & space groups from 1D X-ray diffraction (XRD) patterns.**

-*Can machine learning identify crystals in lossy diffraction patterns?* </br>
+*Can machine learning identify crystals in lossy light diffraction patterns?* </br>
 **[Check out our paper for more details and information, and be sure to cite us.]()**

 ---